-Safety Informatics: Meeting the patient safety challenges posed by emerging health information technologies
+Safety Informatics: Meeting the patient safety challenges of health information technologies

 Likely word count for Viewpoint or Perspective article = 2,000 words

 Introduction

 Healthcare is becoming increasingly digital and connected (Wickramasinghe & Bodendorf, 2020).
 Technologies like electronic health records, decision-support tools and handheld medical devices have been developed and used for many years with reported benefits for patient care but also with concerns for patient safety (Sittig et al., 2018).
 It is currently unclear what the implications are for patient safety as existing health information technologies become ubiquitous with increasing pace and interact with new and emerging technologies (Benbya et al., 2020).